prog4biol/pfb2019/README.md

 You can open several Terminal windows at once.
 This is often helpful.

-You will be using this application a lot, so I suggest that you drag the Terminal icon into the shortcuts bar at the bottom of your screen.
+You will be using the Terminal application a lot, so I suggest that you drag its icon into the shortcuts bar at the bottom of your screen.

 #### OK.
 I've Logged in.
 What Now?